Are Car Insurance Rates Finally Stabilizing in 2026? What to Expect

 Violation Avg.
 Monthly Rate Annual Premium Increase vs. Clean Record

-Clean-record drivers saw full coverage premiums drop roughly 2% from H1 to H2 2025, and that trend is continuing into 2026.
-In contrast, DUI rates jumped 35% in the latest pricing cycle and teen driver rates also rose sharply.
-If you've had an accident recently, it's worth understanding how an accident affects your car insurance rates and what your realistic timeline looks like for returning to standard pricing.
+Clean-record drivers saw full coverage premiums dip in late 2025, and that trend is continuing into 2026.
+In contrast, DUI rates can surge up to 96% on average nationally — and the impact persists for 3 to 5 years (or longer, depending on the state).
+If you've had an incident recently, reviewing how car insurance premiums are calculated can help clarify your realistic timeline for returning to standard pricing.

 Pincher's Pro Tip